 SPF is about proven performance

-You’ve probably heard of SPF, a number which tells you how much protection a sunscreen gives – for example, an SPF of 30 blocks 97% of UVB rays and lets you stay in the sun 30 times longer without being burnt.
+You’ve probably heard of SPF, a number which tells you how much protection a sunscreen gives – for example, a sunscreen with an SPF of 30 blocks 97% of sunburn-causing UV rays if properly applied, and lets your skin handle 30 times more UV before burning.

 The SPF number on each commercial sunscreen is not determined based on the recipe.
 A scientist will take the sunscreen, spread it over a live human guinea pig, and measure how much protection it gives.